wynterrramos/Band-Name-Generator/README.md

 # Band-Name-Generator
-Day 1 of 100 Days of Code: A simple Python band name generator using input and string concatenation.
+Day 1 of 100 Days of Code: A simple Python band name generator that uses input and string concatenation.

-This is a simple Python script that asks the user for a city and a pet name to generate a band name.
-It was created as part of Day 1 of my 100 Days of Code: Python journey.
+This project was created for Day 1 of my 100 Days of Code: Python Journey

 ## What I Learned